 Dr. Kavita Singh specializes in Caribbean literature, working comparatively in French, English, and Creole.
 Her research and teaching span literary analysis, cultural studies, performance and translation theory, critical race theory and postcolonial studies.
 Her work is feminist, anti-racist, and anti-colonial.
-She is part of the Empire Studies and Translation Studies collectives in the English department, and her writing interests are diverse: she recently completed a project on race and feminism in Trinidad, is working on the erotic in Caribbean women’s writings, and on the intersection of performance and language in postcolonial Caribbean writing.
-Her book manuscript, Carnival Language: Performance and Multilingualism in the Postcolonial Caribbean is under contract with Rutgers University Press.
+She is part of the Empire Studies, Translation Studies, Critical Studies of the Americas, and Translingual Studies faculty in the English department.
+Her book on the intersection of performance and multilingualism in postcolonial Caribbean writing Carnival Language: Performance and Multilingualism in the Postcolonial Caribbean is under contract with Rutgers University Press.
 It brings her passion for thinking language and translation together with her interest in Carnival cultures, and it argues that performance and multilingualism are intrinsic to postcolonial Caribbean expressions of cultural and political autonomy.
 She is currently working on a translation of essays by Martinican poet Monchoachi and an edited volume on interdisciplinarity in Caribbean literary studies.

 - Ph.D., Cornell University, Comparative Literature